Annita-LLC/Annita-Website-v3/public/documents/README.md

 ## Tracking

-All downloads are automatically tracked in the `investor_downloads` table in Supabase with:
+All downloads are automatically tracked in the `investor_downloads` table in PostgreSQL with:
 - Document name and type
 - Downloader information (if available)
 - Timestamp and IP address